deaktator/deaktator.github.io/_posts/2024-03-06-the-floor-format.md

 asking questions to my child (in elementary school).
-The goal is provide real-world applications and a further explanation of [mathematically induction](https://en.wikipedia.org/wiki/Mathematical_induction) to someone who has seen a brief introduction, but not much experience.
+The goal is provide real-world applications and a further explanation of [mathematically induction](https://en.wikipedia.org/wiki/Mathematical_induction) to someone who has seen a brief introduction, but who does not have much experience.
 Explanations and derivations will be more thorough than usual articles, because less mathmetical knowledge is assumed.

 ## Introduction